-In addition, programs focusing on physical activity behavior change among participants in grades 4th through 12th (age 9 - 18 years) will use a screener that is comprised of a combination of questions from the Physical Activity Questionnaire for Older Children (PAQ-C) and Youth Risk Behavior Survey (YRBS).
+- Programs that target child participants in PreK-2nd grade will use a post-only, parent questionnaire (i.e., MFF Parent Survey) with parents of the child participants. - Programs focusing on physical activity behavior change among participants in grades 4th through 12th (age 9 - 18 years) will use a screener that is comprised of a combination of questions from the Physical Activity Questionnaire for Older Children (PAQ-C)1 and Youth Risk Behavior Survey (YRBS)2 (i.e., Physical Activity Screener for Youth).
 The combined questionnaire includes the majority of the PAQ-C questions plus three questions from the YRBS pertaining to duration of physical activity and sedentary behavior.

-Programs focusing on adults (18 years and older) will use the International Physical Activity (PA) Questionnaire (the short version is required for statewide implementation).
-This is a simple 4question survey that includes questions about moderate and vigorous PA, as well as sedentary behavior.
-These physical activity surveys will be administered before and after the period of active program intervention, and will request demographic information and other non-identifiable items (middle initial, day and month of birth) as well.
+Programs focusing on adults (18 years and older) will use the International Physical Activity (PA) Questionnaire3 (i.e., Physical Activity Screener for Adults).
+This is a simple 4-question survey that includes questions about moderate and vigorous PA, as well as sedentary behavior.